-The Post Office's basic Unlimited Broadband package offers average download speeds of 11Mbps – sufficient for small households who are not constantly online.
+The Post Office's basic Unlimited Broadband package offers average download speeds of 11Mbps.
+This should be fine for – small households who are not constantly online.
 A film would take around seven minutes to download, while 200 photos would need one minute 40 seconds at that speed.

-If you're regularly downloading large files, streaming movies or gaming, then you'll want a bit more speed, especially if there are several devices on the go at the same time.
-The Post Office's Unlimited Fibre Broadband package offers average speeds of 35Mbps, halving the length of time it takes to download a movie or photos.
+If you're regularly downloading large files, streaming movies or gaming, then you'll want a bit more speed.
+Especially if there are several devices on the go at the same time.
+The Post Office's Unlimited Fibre Broadband package offers average speeds of 35Mbps.
+This would halve the length of time it takes to download a movie or photos.

 With all Post Office broadband services, you can choose from a contract length of 12, 18 or 24 months.

-It’s important to remember that the speeds advertised are an average - the ASA now demands that providers only advertise the average speed obtainable by at least 50% of their customers.
+Remember the speeds advertised are an average – legally broadband providers can only advertise the average speed obtainable by at least 50% of their customers.
 So in theory you have a good chance of getting these speeds.
 You will be given an estimate of the true speed you can expect from the Post Office before you actually sign up.

-However, the company warns that your actual speed could vary and your connection could drop for the first ten days or so of service.
+Your actual speed could vary for the first 10 days or so of service.
 As with most networks, this happens as tests are run and the system tries to optimise itself.
-The section below on reliability has more information on the Post Office’s actual speeds.

-For most people, upload speed is rather less important than download, but if you're sending large files on a regular basis then it might matter to you.
-The Post Office's upload speeds are pretty average at up to 9.5Mbps with the Unlimited Fibre Broadband package and up to 19Mbps with Unlimited Fibre Broadband Plus, meaning that sending large files such as photos or video shouldn't be a problem.
+For most people, upload speed is rather less important than download.
+But if you're sending large files on a regular basis then it might matter to you.
+The Post Office's upload speeds are pretty average at up to 9.5Mbps with the Unlimited Fibre Broadband package and up to 19Mbps with Unlimited Fibre Broadband Plus.
+This means sending large files such as photos or video shouldn't be a problem.

 When you sign up, you'll be sent a router, a welcome pack, your broadband account details and a date for your broadband to go live.
 If you're switching from another provider, this has to be a minimum of ten days thanks to Ofcom, which wants to make sure customers have a chance to change their minds.

-On the changeover date, says the Post Office, you simply plug in the router and follow the instructions in the quick-start guide.
-However, according to Ofcom, the Post Office often drags its heels a little more than it actually has to: as many as 48% of installations in rural areas take more than two weeks.
+On the changeover date, says the Post Office, simply plug in the router and follow the instructions in the quick-start guide.
+But be warned: according to Ofcom, the Post Office often drags its heels a little more than it should.
+As many as 48% of installations in rural areas take more than two weeks.

 During 2016, according to Ofcom, the Post Office had 89 complaints per 100,000 subscribers, making it the most-complained about broadband service, along with Plusnet.
 For comparison, the best performer, Virgin Media, had a score of just 36 complaints per 100,000 subscribers.

-Meanwhile, when customers do try and contact the Post Office about their broadband, they have an average minute and a half wait – better than the three-minute average.
+When customers contact the Post Office about their broadband, they have an average minute and a half wait – better than the three-minute average.
 Nearly one in ten hang up before they've managed to speak to anyone, again close to the industry average.

-The Post Office's broadband deals are reasonably low cost, with its basic package currently under twenty quid a month; the 35Mbps and 63Mbps packages have similarly average prices.
-However, unlike most providers, the Post Office charges an upfront set-up cost.
+The Post Office's broadband deals are pretty low cost.
+In fact its basic package is often among the cheapest on the market.
+The 35Mbps and 63Mbps packages are also reasonably priced.
+But, unlike some providers, the Post Office does charge an upfront set-up cost.

-Customers clearly aren't particularly happy with the service overall.
+Customers clearly aren't that happy with the service overall.
 All in all, unless you find a super-cheap offer, we reckon you could probably do better for your money elsewhere.